record 3 of 15

 The two "portraits" in the zodiac ring represent the deceased couple, but their features are missing.
 The husband holds a scroll, symbolizing the ideal of an educated man, homo literatus, while his wife has placed her hand on his chest.
 The faces are left unfinished, a state seen on many other sarcophagi which has led to various theories.
 Sarcophagi were ordered during the life time of the patrons, who may have wanted to see their facial details carved later by a portrait specialist.
 Or, the sarcophagi may have been prefabricated and kept in stock, with the rough busts prepared to be finished on demand.
 But this does not explain why so many were left unfinished.
 Another possibility is that the faces were finished to order in plaster and painted, and all this added material has been lost.

-In the Roman Empire, season sarcophagi were fashionable from the second through the fourth century; the Dumbarton Oaks example stands out because of its exceptionally large size.
+In the Roman Empire, seasons sarcophagi were fashionable from the second through the fourth century; the Dumbarton Oaks example stands out because of its exceptionally large size.

 P. S. Bartoli and G. P. Bellori, Admiranda Romanarum antiquitatum ac veteris sculpturae vestigia (Rome, 1693), pl.
 78.